trag1c/oddsprout/docs/configuration.md

     collection-max = 10
     ```

+!!! warning
+    Oddsprout heavily relies on recursion to generate JSONs, which means it may
+    fail for more extreme `bounds` configurations.
+For the Python API, you can
+    attempt to counter this by [increasing the recursion limit][sys-recursion].

 ### Types
 The data types to include during generation.
 Defaults to using all types.
 In the Python API, they're specified via the `types` parameter, which is a